 Treatments for baldness range from medicinal to surgical.

-FDA-approved medications like Rogaine and Propecia can provide effective short-term relief from baldness and have been a popular baldness remedy for years.
+FDA-approved medications like Rogaine can provide effective short-term relief from baldness and have been a popular baldness remedy for years.
 Rogaine is a topical solution that helps follicle regrowth, but only works for about 60% of patients.
-Propecia is effective in stemming existing hair loss but is better when used in the early stages of baldness.
-Unfortunately, both medications are temporary in nature: results stop when the medication stops.
+Unfortunately, these type of medications are temporary in nature: results stop when the medication stops.

 Minoxidil/Rogaine – Stimulates blood flow and nutritional support to hair follicles.
 In most men, it reduces hair loss and strengthens hair shafts.
 It is dispensed as a lotion or foam that is applied to the scalp twice daily.